chaonan99/jsonsocket/README.md

 jsonsocket
 ==========

 This is a small Python library for sending data over sockets.
+The original code works on Python2 and [this pull request](https://github.com/mdebbar/jsonsocket/pull/3) add Python3 compat so we adapt it here.
+More examples will be added here.

 It allows sending lists, dictionaries, strings, etc. It can handle very large data (I've tested it with 10GB of data).
 Any JSON-serializable data is accepted.